 In 2016, Charmaine was elected UNAC/UHCP Executive Vice President, and became President in 2022.
 She’s committed to being a voice for those who feel invisible.
 Her start as a night shift-nurse taught her the value of listening to all voices.
 Her inclusive leadership style was on full display when she was a union co-lead of the Patient and Worker Safety subcommittee during negotiations with Kaiser Permanente in 2021.
 Her commitment to mental health and her ability to find common ground led to a change that made mental health equal to physical health.
 She said at the time, “The pandemic exacerbated some of the problems we already had, like fatigue, work-life balance and burnout, and brought about new challenges like PTSD.
 The care we give is the heart of the patient experience at KP – and we must take care of the workers. he Patient and Worker Safety subcommittee is an opportunity to address the safety gaps and make sure all of us – regardless of what we do or where we work – are safe on the job.”

 Charmaine is the first woman of color to serve as UNAC/UHCP president.
 She is also the first Mexican-American and Filipina president, while nearly a quarter of nurses in California are Filipino or of Filipino heritage.
 After the Black Lives Matter protests erupted across the country in 2021, Charmaine sponsored a new racial and social justice committee for UNAC/UHCP, which led to the creation of our Alexis G. Philius Scholarship for students of Black/African descent pursuing careers in health care.
-She serves as a vice president of the Los Angeles Labor Council and vice president of the National Union of Hospital and Health Care Employees (NUHHCE), a vice president of Highly Favored: A Blessing to Others, a community group dedicated to unselfish giving to the unhoused in Southern California.
+She serves as a vice president of the Los Angeles Labor Council, vice president of the California Labor Federation, vice president of the National Union of Hospital and Health Care Employees (NUHHCE), and vice president of Highly Favored: A Blessing to Others, a community group dedicated to unselfish giving to the unhoused in Southern California.

 - 32,000 Kaiser workers are on the verge of a major strike.
 (November 2021)